Read Time: 4 minutes

 To help advertisers act quickly and with clarity, your Opportunity should include:

-• Hero Format & Content Types: Indicate the leading format and other content types involved.
+Hero Format & Content Format Examples: Indicate the leading format and other content types involved, along with examples.

 How To Get Seen